-Erin Entrada Kelly is the author of chapter books for tweens and teens, including Hello, Universe — winner of the 2018 Newbery Medal.
+Erin Entrada Kelly is the author of chapter books for kids of all ages, including Hello, Universe — winner of the 2018 Newbery Medal.
 Her books explore coming of age with sensitivity and honesty, dealing with issues such as bullying, building friendships, and feeling like an outsider.

 In this interview, Erin talks about giving voice to quiet characters, different ways to be mighty, celebrating Filipino culture, the importance of diversity in children's books, letting kids choose what they want (and love) to read, and much more.